 Up from the start around 1998, I'm working for the German amateur astronomy page "Astronomie.de".
 For most of the time, I’ve moderated the discussion board and wrote reviews.
 For over ten years I've supervised the "Beginner's Course for Amateur Astronomers" and translated numerous press releases from the ESO.
 However, I am also the children's "science agony uncle" who can be asked all scientific questions their parents can't answer (or I get emails from the despaired parents).
 During the first half of 2005, together with Dr Christiane Schmieger from "Media in Context", I've retranslated the astronomy software "Starry Night".

 Apart from that, I'm a graduated physicist.
 Here, you can find my diploma thesis and my dissertation.
 From 1998 to 2000, I've worked at the Department of Biophysics at the University of Saarland and from 2001 to 2007, I was employed at the Regional Laboratory for the Measurement of Radioactivity.
 Aside from the routine work, I've measured the radon concentration in soil, in dwellings and in some workplaces, as well as the activity concentration of natural radionuclides in building materials and the exhalation and diffusion of Radon.
 Furthermore, this was the topic of my PhD thesis.

 After a very short intermezzo in radiation protection during deconstruction of nuclear power plans, I've started to work at the Federal Office for Radiation Protection in Berlin at the end of 2007.
-There, I was head of the section "Radon" and, since 2009, also the head of the section "Natural Occurring Radioactive Materials, Residues".
-Since April 2018, both sections have been combined to the new "UR 2 - Radon and NORM" I am the head of.
+There, I was head of the section "Radon" and, since 2009, also of the section "Natural Occurring Radioactive Materials, Residues".
+Since April 2018, both sections have been combined to the new "UR 2 - Radon and NORM" I am now the head of.

 - Deutsche Physikalische Gesellschaft